microsoft/playwright/docs/src/api/class-genericassertions.md

 Compares value with [`param: expected`] by calling `Object.is`.
 This method compares objects by reference instead of their contents, similarly to the strict equality operator `===`.

+Optionally, you can provide a type for the expected value via a generic.
+This is particularly useful for ensuring expected objects have the right structure.

 **Usage**

 ```js